Bob-Wright/Authur-An-Image-Based-MFA-User-Authentication-System/README.md

 https://medium.com/@itzbobwright/an-image-based-mfa-user-authentication-system-enrollment-component-code-313064d8cac5

 This is a partial upload.
+It presents a functioning User registration component for our User Authentication System.
 Most of the logon component is coded and functioning, and it is already in the repo.
 Conclusion article about the logon component to follow.
 Stay tuned.